-For 2020, we advise you to install the software on your own machine and to try using a virtual lab machine: ANU Virtual Information Commons.
+You can install the software on your own machine and we also advise you to try using a virtual lab machine: ANU Virtual Information Commons.

 From here, we’ll use a few git-specific terms, and in general we’ll explain everything along the way.
 If you’re confused, though, there’s a section on git help in the course FAQ or some extra installation help available in the software setup FAQ

 Once you’ve got the software you need, you have to log in to the GitLab server at using your normal ANU credentials (uni ID and password) and bring up the lab 1 repository.
 A repository (often abbreviated to “repo”) is basically just a box which stores a bunch of files and their history (the changes they’ve been through over time).
 Whenever you hear the word repo/repository, think “a directory of files which Git is keeping track of”.